e-mission/e-mission-upc-aggregator/README.md

 This section will give a brief overview of how to code is organized and where you will need to make changes to alter various functionality.
 It is not intended to serve as a comprehensive overview to UPC and the aforementioned report will likely be more beneficial.

-### conf/
+### `conf/`

-This folder containers the information necessary for configuring the service\_router and the user services.
-The main file that you might need to edit conf/machines.json.sample.
-If you opt to replace this with a different file then you will need to edit conf/machine\_configs.py (which you will also need to edit if you add any additional configuration details.
+This folder containers the information necessary for configuring the service router and the user services.
+The main file that you might need to edit `conf/machines.json.sample`.
+If you opt to replace this with a different file then you will need to edit `conf/machine\_configs.py` (which you will also need to edit if you add any additional configuration details.

 Machines.json.sample contains a list of shorthands for api names as well as set of configuration details.
 At a minimum before you begin you will need to set:
   * **service\_router\_ip** with the IP address of the machine hosting the service router